KerenLab/CellTune-App/docs/tutorials/population-management.md

 </video>

 A cell can belong to multiple populations.
 For population sets that are used as labels for training classifiers we encourage limiting a cell to one population.

+---

+### Explore Advanced Gating

+- Use population filters, compound logic, and reusable expressions to accelerate review.
+- Browse the full walkthrough in the [Advanced Gating Tips](advanced-gating) subpage for demo videos and best practices.